 Jokes aside, this isn’t an easy read for me and I’m glad we have a synchronous class option to discuss some of this.
 I’ll try my best with some questions nonetheless.
 What is the “celestial light”?
-Why Does Satan Appear as a Cormorant?
-A cormorant is a marine bird which I only knew because there’s… Read more I Put the “Lost” in Paradise Lost
+“So much the rather thou Celestial lightShine inward, and the mind through all her powersIrradiate, there plant eyes, all mist from… Read more I Put the “Lost” in Paradise Lost

 Looks aren’t everything.
 We learn that from a young age, that it is what’s inside that counts.
 Not in accordance with the Red Cross Knight though.
 The story is a fantastical one at that which proves a difficult read, myself having to read it many times before I could quite understand it truly, but there… Read more Beauty … What Else is There?

 https://create.kahoot.it/share/the-faerie-queene/da295395-2d6f-48 b7-a367-281e19ed006f For my Second Project in this class, I chose to make a Kahoot for my classmates to play.
 Kahoot is a fun trivia game that I have used for a handful of projects, and have participated in during different classes multiple times before.
 It is a great tool that I was introduced to… Read more Kahoot!

 I’m really thankful for synchronous class sessions!
 It helped me understand Paradise Lost better, since I lack a vast religious background.
 The idea of Satan as a more likable/”sympathetic” figure is one that interested me a bit.
 Like, I’ve known that Satanism is a thing, but I’ve never stopped to question how it became a… Read more Paradise Lost Reflection